mah-ioio/q/client-app-overview.md

 Should write this app in a pubsub pattern and let all functions handling views subscribe to these topics and have a callback fired when publishing to these topics within the app

+Modules should be written so that they can functional degrade if javascript do not run

 init - public